mitre/secure-coding-case-studies/java/msccs-11.md

     146      },
     147      false);

 For this code weakness to be exploitable, two conditions must be met.
-First, the parameter `name` must be controllable by an adversary such that they can set the value to whatever they want.
-Second, the code must improperly neutralize (e.g., canonicalize, encode, escape, quote, validate) the adversary provided input such that the value is stored as is within the database.
+First, the parameter `name` that is retrived by the call to getName() must be controllable by an adversary such that they can set the value to whatever they want.
+Second, the code must improperly neutralize (e.g., canonicalize, encode, escape, quote, validate) the adversary provided input such that the value is stored as is within the database and then sent to a user without modification.

 *ADVERSARY CONTROLLED INPUT*

 Regarding the first condition, there are multiple ways that an adversary can populate the `name` field in database such that it will later be retrieved by the vulnerable code.
+One example is by editing a publication via the edit_ct_collection.jsp page.
+The command is set on line 16 via the actionName variable, and is then used on line 56 to direct the server on how to handle the edit publication request (i.e., which Java code on the server to point to).
+Finally, the user provided `name` is collected from the publicationName field on the web form on lines 88-89

+    supporting file modules/apps/change-tracking/change-tracking-web/src/main/resources/META-INF/resources/publications/edit_ct_collection.jsp

+    16   String actionName = "/change_tracking/edit_ct_collection";
+    ...
+    56     <liferay-portlet:actionURL name="<%= actionName %>" var="actionURL">
+    57       <liferay-portlet:param name="mvcRenderCommandName" value="/change_tracking/view_publications" />
+    58       <liferay-portlet:param name="redirect" value="<%= redirect %>" />
+    59     </liferay-portlet:actionURL>
+    ...
+    63     <react:component
+    64       module="{ChangeTrackingCollectionEditView} from change-tracking-web"
+    65       props='<%=
+    66         HashMapBuilder.<String, Object>put(
+    67           "actionUrl", actionURL
+    ...
+    88         ).put(
+    89           "publicationName", name
+    ...
+    98         ).build()
+    99       %>'
+    100    />

-One example is by editing a publication via the `/change_tracking/edit_ct_collection` MVC command.
+The above request with the user provided value for `name` is handled on the server by the `/change_tracking/edit_ct_collection` MVC command.
 This command is processed on line 49 of EditCTCollectionMVCActionCommand.java.
-The value of `name` to add is pulled from the request on line 60 and then passed to the add function on line 73.
+The value of the publication `name` is pulled from the request on line 60 and then passed to the add function on line 73.

     supporting file modules/apps/change-tracking/change-tracking-web/src/main/java/com/liferay/change/tracking/web/internal/portlet/action/EditCTCollectionMVCActionCommand.java

+    39   @Component(
+    40     property = {
+    41       "jakarta.portlet.name=" + CTPortletKeys.PUBLICATIONS,
+    42       "mvc.command.name=/change_tracking/edit_ct_collection"
+    43     },
+    44     service = MVCActionCommand.class
+    45   )
+    46   public class EditCTCollectionMVCActionCommand extends BaseMVCActionCommand {
+    47
+    48   @Override
     49   protected void doProcessAction(
     50           ActionRequest actionRequest, ActionResponse actionResponse)
     51     throws IOException {